 “Best of Show” ($1,000), “First Place” ($500) and “Honorable Mention” ($250) will be awarded.
 Each sculptor selected to exhibit will receive $250 from a sponsor to assist with expenses.
 This year we are able to add $100, from a grant received for the 2020-2022 Trail, to the $250 for a total of $350.

-Once again we will produce a video on participating sculptors to show at the opening reception.
-The 2018-2019 video can be viewed on our website.
-We also plan to produce a new narrated, audio, self-guided walking tour for the 2019-2020 Cloverdale Sculpture Trail with audio from the actual artists.
+We will again produce a video on the participating 2020-2022 sculptors to show at the opening reception and then viewed at our website and You Tube.
+A narrated, audio, self-guided walking tour with audio from the actual artists will be available through Otocast.
 The Trail can be explored worldwide by downloading from Google Play or Apple App Store the free Otocast app and search for Cloverdale.
-This has been a successful endeavor for us to spread the word about the trail in a fun format.

 If you are not familiar with Cloverdale, it is a town 80 miles north of San Francisco on Highway 101.
 Cloverdale is known for its small town ambiance, history, wine tasting and burgeoning arts community.
 Sculptures in Cloverdale wander through the easily walkable downtown area and beyond.